 Teaching Development Grants provide opportunities for ACU staff to engage in teaching development projects around current institutional and faculty priorities.
 The grants contribute to innovations in learning and teaching and the development of resources and frameworks for good practice.
 The outcomes also advance the scholarship of learning and teaching.

-All applications are assessed by the ACU Awards and Grants Committee, chaired by the DVC (Students, Learning and Teaching).
-The process is competitive and applications are judged against the criteria outlined in the guideline.
-There are three (3) funding categories for 2018 grant submissions.
+All applications are assessed by the ACU Awards and Grants Committee, chaired by the DVC (Education and Innovation).
+The process is competitive and applications are judged against the criteria outlined in the guidelines.

 The Teaching Development Grants (TDG) Scheme is open to ACU teaching staff or teaching teams (including professional staff).
 It is important to read the ACU Teaching Development Grant guidelines and discuss your plans with your Head of School, your Associate Dean (Learning and Teaching) or the Director of your unit (whichever is appropriate) and obtain their support before you prepare your project proposal.

 The Learning and Teaching Centre provides advice and support for staff in their development of award and grant applications.
 For further information, please contact awards&grants.LTC@acu.edu.au.

 The Awards and Grants Committee received 15 competitive proposals, and the committee selected 9 projects for funding.
 The topics align with the strategic priorities of ACU and cover a wide range of initiatives.

 The successful 2018 ACU Teaching Development Grant proposals are: